nucleoplic substitution header image

 Halogenalkanes and cyanide ions

 3d models, displayed formula and molecular formula of ethanenitrile and propanenitrile.
-Nitriles can be made by reacting a halogenalkane with a solution of potassium or sodium cyanide in ethanol the reaction is carried out under reflux.
-For example bromoethane reacts with the cyanide ion (:CN-) to form propanenitrile.
+Nitriles can be made by reacting a halogenalkane with an warm alcoholic solution of potassium or sodium cyanide, this nucleophilic substitution reaction (SN2) is carried out under reflux conditions as shown in the image below, for example the primary halogenalkane bromoethane reacts with the cyanide ion (:CN-) to form propanenitrile.
 The cyanide ion uses its lone pair of electrons to attack the δ+ carbon atom in the C-Br bond.
 The mechanism for this reaction is shown below: Mechanism and symbolic equation for the reaction of sodium cyanide with a halogen alkane, bromoethane.
 The reflux apparatus diagram is also shown.

 Halogenalkanes and ammonia

 Ammonia reacts with halogenalkanes to produce amines.
-Amines are simply molecules of ammonia (NH3) where one or more of the hydrogen atoms on the ammonia molecule is replaced by an alkyl group.
+Amines are simply molecules of ammonia (NH3) where one or more of the hydrogen atoms on the ammonia molecule is replaced by an alkyl group, for example:

 It is possible to have four alkyl groups around the nitrogen atom from an ammonia molecule, these compounds with four alkyl groups are ionic solids and are called quaternary ammonium salts (see below for more details).